Nov 11, 2019

-Have you heard about the CCPA, the closest thing to GDPR in the U.S.?
-If not, now is the time to get caught up.
+If you haven't yet heard about the CCPA, this is your chance to get caught up.

 The CCPA is a landmark bill that aims to protect consumer privacy rights.
 Large technology companies like Google and Facebook will have less freedom with data harvesting, and consumers will have greater control over the personal information that these companies collect, store, and share.